Table Of Contents:

 What Do I Do If I Get A Bad Google Business Review?

-Take a moment to thank them for alerting you of this problem.
-After all, many previous customers may have felt the same way, but never said it to you.
+Please take a moment to thank them for alerting you of this problem.
+After all, many previous customers may have felt the same way but never said it to you.
 Let them know how you will prevent this issue from happening again to future customers.

 An online review is NOT the place to pick a fight.
 Number one, this is a very public forum, and potential customers may not want to work with a combative person.
 Number two, this may bring more attention to the negative review.
 A review with several responses is likely to be raked higher than those with no reactions.